nodox/fullstack-bootcamp/chapter-1-a-live-application.md

 If a download did not start automatically then navigate to the proper setup page.
 Choose the 32-bit or 64-bit CPU setup instructions based on the bits on your CPU.
 If you don't know if you have a 32-bit or 64-bit CPU, visit this [Windows FAQ page](https://support.microsoft.com/en-us/help/15056/windows-7-32-64-bit-faq) where they discuss to difference between 32-bit and 64-bit CPU, and how to determine the bits on your specific computer.

 Run the `Git Bash` installation program.
 Select `Use Git from Git Bash only` when you see the option.
 Choose `Commit Windows-style, commit Unix-style line endings` option.
 Then choose the default options left.
+Once installation is done you'll find your application in the start menu.

 ### Fun with the terminal